 We will announce the meeting times and locations as we get closer to the festival.
 We’ll send out an email as well as post them here and announce them on social media.

 Please note that instructors and climbs may change but the time and meeting room will not.

 All the climbing gear needed for your class is provided by Michigan Ice Fest.
 For your class you’ll get: climbing boots, crampons, and ice tools to share with group.
 We have some helmets and harnesses available but if you own your own we suggest you bring them for your convenience.
 Also available will be a limited amount of apparel and gloves so if you’d like to try something out please ask and we’ll see what we can do.

 Getting fit for your gear is one of the most important parts of your class.
 To speed up the process and get you more time on the ice we’ve made a few videos to ensure you get everything set before you head out into the cold.
 Please watch our videos on how to fit your boots and how to fit your crampons.

 Demo gear is provided the day of your class.
 If you’d like to demo our gear the rest of the weekend you’ll need to pay the Demo Fee.
-This was available for during your online registration.
+This is available for during your online registration.
 If you didn’t pay the demo fee at the time you registered please send us an email.
-The price of the demo will increase to $60 at the event.
+The price of the demo will increase to $75 at the event.